 The ball is thrown back into play from the point where it went off the court.
 It is out of court when it contacts anything outside the court area (except the goalpost).

 When taking a throw in, a player places her foot up to but not on the sideline or backline of the court.
 The lines are part of the court.
 If any part of your foot is touching the line or you step into the court in the process of taking the throw in, this is deemed to be a foul throw.
+At least one foot must be within 15cm (6in) of the line though.

 This includes walking on the court to pass the ball to another player if you decide that they should take the throw in.
 In this instance, you should leave the ball on the floor outside the court for the player to then pick up.